Captain America: The First Avenger: Post-production

-In November 2010, Stanley Tucci stated that he had completed filming his scenes and that the rest of the production would wrap in about three weeks.
 In February 2011, it was announced that Alan Silvestri had been chosen to compose the film score.
 In March 2011, it was reported that Captain America: The First Avenger would be undergoing reshoots in the United Kingdom and in Los Angeles in April 2011.
+Writer Eric Pearson, who was part of Marvel Studios' writers program, did uncredited work creating lines of dialogue for Evans to say during automated dialogue replacement (ADR) to help make the film cohesive.
 A scene was also filmed in New York City's Times Square on April 23, 2011.

 The film features nearly 1,600 visual effects shots, which were split between thirteen different companies.
 To achieve the appearance of the skinny, pre-serum Steve Rogers, director Joe Johnston stated that he used two major techniques:

 Captain America's shield, which serves as both a defensive tool and a weapon, came in four types: metal, fiberglass, rubber, and computer graphics (CG).
 Prop master Barry Gibbs specified that "We had the 'hero shield,' which was made of aluminum, for our beauty shots [and] close-up work.
 We then created a lighter shield that was aluminum-faced with a fiberglass back, for use on a daily basis. ...
-And then we had a stunt shield made of polyurethane, which is sort of a synthetic rubber ... and we made an ultrasoft one we put on [Evans'] back, so that if there were an accident, it wouldn't hurt him."
+And then we had a stunt shield made of polyurethane, which is sort of a synthetic rubber ... and we made an ultrasoft one we put on [Evans'] back, so that if there were an accident, it wouldn't hurt him".
 Visual effects supervisor Christopher Townsend said Evans "would practice swinging the practical shield so he knew the arc and the speed at which he should move.
 We would take the shield from him and shoot the scene with him miming it.
 Then we would add in a CG shield".

 Hugo Weaving, who portrayed the Red Skull, wore a latex mask conceived by prosthetic makeup designer David White.
 The visual effects team had to manipulate his face considerably, as the mask was bulky and they wanted to make it look like tight skin wrapped around a very bony structure.
 They thinned out Weaving's cheeks and lower lip, hollowed out his eyes, and removed his eyelashes and nose to make him appear more like the Red Skull character.

 Closing credits were created by visual effects firm Rok!t by means of 3-D and stereoscopic processing that used iconic American war propaganda, such as James Montgomery Flagg's Uncle Sam recruitment poster from World War I and J. Howard Miller's "We Can Do It!" poster from World War II.